-The calculation of emissions for categories 4III and 4IV (N2O from Nitrogen Mineralization in mineral soils) is described in chp.
+The calculation of emissions for category 4III (N2O from Nitrogen Mineralization in mineral soils) is described in chp.
 6.10.

 The dominant processes determining the uncertainty of categories 4E1 and 4E2 are the carbon loss on mineral soils and in living biomass (see Annex A2.2).